Team

 Having studied human rights law at postgraduate level, she spent 10 years working as a documentary filmmaker specialising in oral history, worked in feature film development, and was for three years CEO of a modern slavery charity.
 She is interested in how people in the creative economies can develop new ways of working, producing and leading, develop themselves and their teams and drive meaningful social change.

-Jon is the Director of Bristol+Bath Creative R+D and heads up the Creative Economies Lab.
-He worked with video as a writer, editor and researcher in broadcast TV for the first half of his career, and co-founded original scratch artists Gorilla Tapes in 1984, exhibiting internationally for ten years.
+Jon Dovey is Emeritus Professor of Screen Media at UWE Brisotl.
+He was the Director of Bristol+Bath Creative R+D, SWCTN, REACT, and many other projects.
+He founded the Digital Cultures Research Centre in 2008 and was its director until 2012.
+An artist as well as academic, he worked with video as a writer, editor and researcher in broadcast TV for the first half of his career, and co-founded original scratch artists Gorilla Tapes in 1984, exhibiting internationally for ten years.
 He works in theory and practice in technology and cultural form.

 View full profile